open/close all folders

 - Enfante Terrible: When she's posing as a human in The Opal Deception.

-- Fur and Loathing: She has the seats of her private shuttle lined with animal fur, symbolizing of her rejection of fairies in favor of humans.
+- Fur and Loathing: She has the seats of her private shuttle lined with animal fur, symbolizing of her rejection of fairies in favour of humans.

 - Insufferable Genius: Just like Foaly she loves to show off how smarter she is than anyone she happens to be in the room with.